-- 1. From the To Do List display (see the previous page), select the item you want to add to the schedule and press Options (right softkey). - 2.
-Highlight Add To Schedule and press 🐨. - Add To Schedule to extract the item from the To Do List and make it a scheduled event. - 3.
-Enter the description using your keypad and press (See "Adding an Event to the Scheduler" on page 90 for entering.) - 4.
+- From the To Do List display (see the previous page), select the item you want to add to the schedule and press Options (right softkey). - 2.
+Highlight Add To Schedule and press ... - Add To Schedule to extract the item from the To Do List and make it a scheduled event. - 3.
+Enter the description, time/date, alarm, and other information using your keypad and press .
+(See "Adding an Event to the Scheduler" on page 98 for entering.) - 4.
 Press Save (left softkey).